jhegemann/OpenCapsule/README.md

 obviously bad, you can adapt OpenCapsule to your specific images.
 Try to tune the related values in the configuration file to get an optimal result.
 If everything works fine, perform the shape analysis.

 ### Laplace-Young Analysis

 ```
 OpenCapsule -r
 ```

-This command triggers the standard Laplace-Young analysis.
+This command triggers the standard Laplace-Young analysis for the files listed under `REFERENCE_SHAPE`.
 No initial values have to be specified.

-### Elastic/Hookean Analysis
+### Elastic Analysis

 ```
 OpenCapsule -s
 ```

-This command triggers the Hookean shape analysis and will automatically use the specified reference shapes. _This Hookean shape analysis sets OpenCapsule apart from available commercial software packages._
+This command triggers the Hookean (or, alternatively, neo-Hookean or Mooney-Rivlin) shape analysis and will automatically use the specified reference shapes. _This elastic shape analysis sets OpenCapsule apart from available commercial software packages._
 You can also provide initial values by using the call

 ```
 OpenCapsule -s --poisson 0.5 --compression 10.0 --pressure 1.0
 ```

 These three parameters are optional.
 The first one specifies an initial guess of Poisson's ratio.
 The second one specifies an initial